linebender/vello/ARCHITECTURE.md

 # Architecture

-This document should be update semi-regularly.
-Feel free to open an issue if it hasn't been updated in a few years.
+This document should be updated semi-regularly.
+Feel free to open an issue if it hasn't been updated in more than a year.

 ## Goals

 The major goal of Vello is to provide a high quality GPU accelerated renderer suitable for a range of 2D graphics applications, including rendering for GUI applications, creative tools, and scientific visualization.
-The [roadmap for 2023](doc/roadmap_2023.md) explains the goals and plans for the next few months of development

 Vello emerges from being a research project, which attempts to answer these hypotheses: